 Will have completed 30 credit hours of Saint Mary’s courses before leaving for an exchange program.

-Are registered as a full or part-time Saint Mary’s student.
+Are registered as a full or part-time student at Saint Mary’s University.

 Participation in extra-curricular activities

 Some partner institutions may have additional academic requirements.

 International students can participate in most exchange programs, though usually not in programs based in their home country.